librefreester/freester/README.md

 - The template works only in Google Sheets.
 QR code generation is **only available on desktop**.
 - **Do not delete or add rows**.
 Always add new data starting from the last row, or you risk breaking the formulas.

+## INSTRUCTIONS WITH AUTOFILL | Work with Songs
+1. **Open the template with autofill** from the links above in Google Drive.
+2. Click **File → Make a Copy** to create an editable version of the template.
+3. **Enter a Spotify song link** in column D. The group name and song name will automatically populate in column A and column B, respectively.
+4. **Manually enter the year** in column C. For assistance, you can use the URL in column E to search for the song’s year on Discogs, or simply use Google.
+5. Print and **Use any QR reader** available on your phone to scan the QR codes generated in the sheet named "Print - DONT TOUCH".
+### WARNINGS
+- **If you put tens on links at the same time in the template, spotify will you block temporary.
+Try again later or use the old manual version of the template.**
+- Make sure to allow third-party access to generate QR codes and to fetch group names and song titles.
+- The template works only in Google Sheets.
+QR code generation is **only available on desktop**.
+- **Do not delete or add rows**.
+Always add new data starting from the last row, or you risk breaking the formulas.

 ## update history
 ### 25/3/2025